IEEE 1284-A Connector Pin-Out

 The Personal Computer [PC] Parallel Port Connector Pin-Out for the Centronics Standard Parallel Port [SPP] is listed below.

-The Centronics parallel cable has a maximum run out to 12 feet, using a 36-pin champ connector at the printer and a 25-pin D-Sub connector on the Host [PC] side.
-The pinout for the 25-pin D-Sub connector is shown below.
-The IEEE-1284 Bus cable which replaced this bus has a maximum run out to 25 feet.
-The function and pinout between the two buses differ.
-The Centronics interface is an 8-bit [parallel] unidirectional bus.
-The 36-pin centronics Champ connector pinout used on the printer is listed on the Centronics Connector PinOut page.
 There is no defined standard for the Centronics interface, timing varied between printers from different manufacturers, as did drivers, receivers and termination values.
 The maximum possible transfer rate is 150kbps, but typical values were 10kbps.
 The electrical interface used TTL logic levels.
-The data lines used 74LS374 ICs, while the control lines used 7405 ICs.
+The ICs used to drive the data lines used 74LS374, while the control lines used 7405 ICs.
 Resistor pull-ups for the open collector lines were 4.7k ohm to +5 volts, but could be any value because there was no specification.
-The IBM PS/2 series of computer [also obsolete] added bi-direction to the port.
-The Centronics [Printer side] and original Parallel port [Computer side] interfaces are obsolete, replaced by the IEEE-1284 Bus.

 IEEE-1284 'A' Connector, 25 Pin D-Sub PinOut

-Pin # Pin Name Pin Description and Function
+Pin # Pin name Pin Description and Function

 1 /STROBE Strobe